6 Cybersecurity Threats SMBs Must Keep on Their Radar

 Perhaps the most well-known cybersecurity threat today is malware, an abbreviated term for “malicious software.”
 Malware is designed to gain access to a computer or network without the knowledge of the owner or user.

 When a computer is infected by malware, an external user can sometimes access the infected systems and sensitive files or information.
-Mobile devices can also be targeted by malware, which is why employers must take preventative measures to defend against this type of software.
+Malware can also target mobile devices, so employers must take preventative measures to defend against this type of software.

 The most common way a computer becomes infected by malware is by downloading an infected file.
 This can be done via email, website ads and pop-ups, and USB drives.

 Having antivirus software installed on company computers and laptops is a great first step to preventing potential data breaches.
-It’s also recommended to have regular training for employees so that they know what to watch out for and what not to click/open.
+It’s also recommended that regular training be provided for employees so that they know what to watch out for and what not to click/open.

 2. Ransomware

-One type of malware that is becoming increasingly popular is ransomware.
+Ransomware is a type of malware that is becoming increasingly popular.
 In this type of cyber-attack, an external actor uses malicious software to lock certain parts of a computer from the owner.

 The computer’s owner is told that the only way to unlock the files or device is by sending a payment to a specific account/address.
 However, paying the “ransom” often won’t guarantee that the ransomware will be removed.